GeoffroyCouteau/GeoffroyCouteau.github.io/_pages/about.md

 #### News

+_April 2022:_ Our Eurocrypt'22 paper, [On Building Fine-Grained One-Way Functions from Strong Average-Case Hardness](https://eprint.iacr.org/2020/1326.pdf), has been invited to the Journal of Cryptology!
+In this work, we prove weak feasibility results and strong barriers for basing extremely limited forms of cryptography on powerful average-case hardness assumptions.
+Working on this paper has been a long, but thrilling journey with my amazing coauthor, Chris Brzuska.

-We recently (January 2022) completed a [book chapter](/assets/pdf/HSS_FSS.pdf) for an upcoming book with [Elette Boyle](https://cs.idc.ac.il/~elette/), [Niv Gilboa](https://www.bgu.ac.il/~gilboan/), and [Yuval Ishai](https://www.cs.technion.ac.il/~yuvali/).
+_January 2022:_ We just completed a [book chapter](/assets/pdf/HSS_FSS.pdf) for an upcoming book with [Elette Boyle](https://cs.idc.ac.il/~elette/), [Niv Gilboa](https://www.bgu.ac.il/~gilboan/), and [Yuval Ishai](https://www.cs.technion.ac.il/~yuvali/).
 It is an up-to-date overview of homomorphic secret sharing, function secret sharing, and some of their many applications (including pseudorandom correlation generators).
 Check it out!

 ---